The Serendipitous Life of Dr. Alan Brender

 Upon returning to the United States, Alan pursued those two dual forces, picking up a master’s degree from Columbia, and pounding the pavement in search of stories.
 Keeping the insatiable curiosity he’d used to push himself toward Kenya, Alan soon became the editor of magazines, crisscrossing the US numerous times by bus and train, staying in New York and Los Angeles.
 In those nomadic years, Alan wrote and edited for magazines as pragmatic as Floor Covering Weekly, and as fantastical as Starlog, a Sci-Fi magazine.
 “I interviewed Mark Hamill [Luke Skywalker], Jane Seymour, Christopher Reeve [Superman], David Hasselhoff, Billy Crystal, many celebrities.”

 Don’t believe him?
-Here's snippet from his feature on the beautiful Jane Seymour during her role in Somewhere in Time.
+Here's a snippet from his feature on the beautiful Jane Seymour during her role in Somewhere in Time.
 Also, check out this profile he did on actress Erin Gray, star of the sci-fi television series Buck Rogers and the 25th Century, or this special inside report on the film Space Shuttle, or this feature on the popularity of Battlestar Galactica, or, our favorite, this in-depth dive into the Trains of Tomorrow, which seems to now foretell Alan’s long-term passion for Japan.

 Alan even made an appearance on the game show Family Feud, the picture of which leads this feature.
 The host at the time, Richard Dawson, is now remembered more for kissing many of the female contestants.
 "I had gone to the set to present Richard Dawson with an award for best quiz show, and being the egoist he was, he insisted I present it to him on the air...I can still remember him embarrassing me for not wearing a suit to the show,” Dr. Brender recalled.
 “In front of 10 to 12 million viewers.
 Can you believe it?”